-But if she really believed that she was a chicken, why did she not scurry away in fear as soon as I approached her desk?
+But if she had really believed that she was a chicken, why didn't she scurry away in fear as soon as I approached her desk?
 Why did she allow me to slowly walk her around the room, limping slightly, instead of struggling to get away, as a real chicken would surely do?
 Why was she able to understand my spoken question?
-How was she able to answer it by saying, "I'm a chicken!?"
+How was she able to answer it by saying, "I'm a chicken?"
 And why were the suggestions so easy to undo, as if she understood English as well as she ever did?

 We could talk about a "hidden observer" that always knows what's going on and maintains control, no how matter deeply a person is hypnotized, as Hilgard (1974) did.
 We could talk about "trance logic," which is similar to the logic which is found in dreams, as Martin Orne (1959) did.
 But why should we infer the presence of any extra mental processes when they are not needed?

-What she had actually believed and responded to, I believe, was the narrative of what had taken place (Sarbin & de Rivera, 1998), She knew that she was a student in my class, and she knew that she had consented for me to hypnotize her.
+What she had actually believed and responded to was the narrative of what had taken place (Sarbin & de Rivera, 1998), She knew that she was a student in my class, and she knew that she had consented for me to hypnotize her.
 She still had the kind of "Alice-in-Wonderland" imagination which we all have as children, but most of us lose as we become adults.
-Therefore, she was also able to act, think, and feel as if she were a chicken for the purpose of my class demonstration when she volunteered to do so.
+Therefore, she was able to act, think, and feel as if she were a chicken for the purpose of my class demonstration when she volunteered to do so.

-The demonstration described here was undertaken in the spirit of fun, and everyone understood that.
-However, as long as the suggested narratives are real to the person who undergoes them, their transformational effects on the personality can be powerful indeed if they fit into the ongoing narrative of one's life story.
+The demonstration was undertaken in the spirit of fun, and everyone understood that.
+However, as long as the suggested hypnotic narratives are real to the person who undergoes them, the transformational effects of these believed-in imaginings can be powerful indeed if they fit into the ongoing narrative of one's life story.

-Is it safer to tell a hypnotized person that they are turning into a chicken or to tell them that they are experiencing the fulfillment of their existence in a parallel universe?
+Is it safer to tell hypnotized people that they are turning into a chicken or to tell them that they are experiencing the fulfillment of their existence in a parallel universe?
 I have done both, and I can tell you from personal experience that one is just as easy and safe as the other.
-In fact, it was this experience of turning a hypnotized person into a chicken in a demonstration in my introductory psychology class that gave me the courage to pull out the stops and tell clients in my psychology practice that they were going into an alternate universe and experiencing the fulfillment of their existence.
-But in the latter case, the personality changes which result can be as dramatic as the Fundamentalist experience of being "saved" in a revival meeting (Gibbons & de Jarnette, 1972), but individualized to fit the personality and unique characteristics of each particular client.
-In fact, with our adult ability to conceptualize, we can build an almost unlimited number of resource states, in an unlimited number of parallel universes in which anything that can be imgined can be callled into existence and experienced as a real event (Gibbons & Woods, 2016).
+In fact, it was the demonstration I have just described that gave me the courage to pull out the stops and tell clients in my psychology practice that they were going into an alternate universe and experiencing the fulfillment of their existence.
+But in the latter case, the personality changes which result can be as dramatic as the Fundamentalist experience of being "saved" in a revival meeting (Gibbons & de Jarnette, 1972), With our adult ability to conceptualize, we can build an almost unlimited number of resource states in the Hypnoverse, in which anything that can be imgined can be callled into existence and experienced as a real event (Gibbons & Woods, 2016).

 Orne, M. T, (1959), The nature of hypnosis: Artifact and essence.
 Journal of abnormal and social psychology, psychnet.apa.org.